 My April 2020 report discussed how a 30 year mining plan would have required a Tailings Storage Facility (TSF) that filled the lower valley, with many added complications arising from flood problems, as well as the sheer size of the deposit.
-The latest EIR proposal reduces the TSF to an off-stream volume of a little more than 1 million tons capacity on a small stream near the Sokomokil HKBP church,3 km downstream from the mine.
+The latest EIA proposal reduces the TSF to one of a little more than 1 million tons capacity on a small stream near the Sokomokil HKBP church, 3 km downstream from the mine.